Graff pulls Hong Kong IPO, latest victim of weak markets

 Stocks in the luxury goods sector have been hit particularly hard, with Chow Tai Fook (1929.HK) down about 23 percent over the same period and Tiffany falling 14 percent.

-(Additional reporting by Michael Flaherty and Clement Tan in HONG KONG, Rachel Armstrong in SINGAPORE and Stuart Grudgings and Yantoultra Ngui in KUALA LUMPUR; Editing by Mark Bendeich)
+(Additional eporting by Michael Flaherty in HONG KONG and Rachel Armstrong in SINGAPORE; Editing by Lincoln Feast and Richard Pullin)